opalinn/bioniformatics_workshop/practice_3/lab_journal_practice_3.md

 ## Part 2.
 K-mer profile and genome size estimation (optional)

 ## Part 3.
-Assembling E. coli X genome from paired reads
+Assembling E. coli X genome

 Use SPAdes for this task: